ethz-asl/segmap/README.md

 *SegMap* is a map representation based on 3D segments allowing for robot localization, environment reconstruction, and semantics extraction.
 The *SegMap* code is open-source (BSD License) and has been tested under Ubuntu 14.04 & 16.04 and ROS Indigo & Kinetic.

+Please consult our [paper](https://arxiv.org/pdf/1609.07720v1.pdf), [video](https://www.youtube.com/watch?v=iddCgYbgpjE) and [wiki](https://github.com/ethz-asl/segmatch/wiki) for the algorithm description and for instructions on running demonstrations.

 ### News

 *Note 25.04.2018: We have open sourced the implementation behind our RA-L paper "Incremental Segment Based Localization in 3D Point Clouds"!
 See the [paper](https://ieeexplore.ieee.org/document/8283725/) and a [video demonstration](https://youtu.be/cHfs3HLzc2Y).
 The updated documentation and tutorials are coming soon!*

 __*Note 20.4.2018: This repository has been renamed SegMap, to reflect the latest development presented in our paper "*SegMap: 3D Segment Mapping using Data-Driven Descriptors*".
 See the [video demonstration](https://youtu.be/CMk4w4eRobg).
-For clarity: in the instructions below, the name *SegMatch* will still be used to refer the the first iteration of the pipeline presented in the original *SegMatch* paper.
+For clarity: in the instructions below, the name *SegMatch* will still be used to refer the the first iteration of the pipeline presented in the original *SegMatch* [paper](https://arxiv.org/pdf/1609.07720v1.pdf) ([video demonstration](https://www.youtube.com/watch?v=iddCgYbgpjE)).
 The updated documentation and tutorials are coming soon!*__

-Please consult our [paper](https://arxiv.org/pdf/1609.07720v1.pdf), [video](https://www.youtube.com/watch?v=iddCgYbgpjE) and [wiki](https://github.com/ethz-asl/segmatch/wiki) for the algorithm description and for instructions on running demonstrations.
 We recently uploaded a second [video](https://www.youtube.com/watch?v=JJhEkIA1xSE) featuring *SegMatch* in a multi-robot configuration.

 ### Compiling *SegMatch*
 The following configuration was tested under Ubuntu 14.04 and ROS indigo.
 Please see the final note if you want to compile under ROS Kinetic.